 • chaotic movements of the limbs, uncontrolled and random (this symptom cannot be assessed in newborns and children in the first month of life, since for them such movements are a variant of the norm).

-The most difficult to determine the signs of cerebral palsy in children under the age of 5 months.
+It is most difficult to identify signs of cerebral palsy in children under 5 months of age.
 This task is difficult even for an experienced doctor.
 He may suspect a pathology, but he has no right to confirm it until the child is 1 year old.
-For one or more symptoms from the above list, it is impossible to suspect cerebral palsy, as well as mistakenly take the symptoms of some similar diseases for cerebral palsy.
+One or more of the symptoms from the list above cannot be used to suspect cerebral palsy, nor can one mistake the symptoms of some similar diseases for cerebral palsy.

-Parents should be very careful, because if the treatment of some forms of pathology is started early, before the age of 3, then the results will be excellent, and the child will be able to lead a completely fulfilling life.
+Parents should be very careful, because if treatment for some forms of pathology begins early, before 3 years of age, the results will be excellent, and the child will be able to lead a completely full life.

 Stages of the disease

 In medicine, there are three stages of the disease.
-The first (early) begins at about the age of 3-5 months, the initial stage is called a disease detected at the age of six months to 3 years, the late stage is said if the child is already 3 years old.
+The first (early) begins at approximately the age of 3-5 months, the initial stage is called a disease identified at the age of six months to 3 years, the late stage is said to be if the child is already 3 years old.

-The smaller the stage, the more favorable the prognosis for a cure.
-Even if the child cannot be completely cured, it is quite possible to minimize the negative manifestations.
-The child's brain (even those affected by trauma or malformations) has a high ability to compensate, and this can and should be used to correct disorders.
+The smaller the stage, the better the prognosis for cure.
+Even if it is not possible to cure the child completely, it is quite possible to reduce negative manifestations as much as possible.
+The child’s brain (even one that has suffered from trauma or developmental defects) has a high ability to compensate; this can and should be used to correct disorders.

 Diagnostics

-Quite often, genetic diseases are mistaken for cerebral palsy, which are completely independent diseases, as a result of which children are given a diagnosis that does not correspond to reality.
-Modern medicine is very developed, but the symptoms associated with brain pathology are still not well understood.
+Quite often, genetic diseases, which are completely independent diseases, are mistaken for cerebral palsy, as a result of which children are given a diagnosis that does not correspond to reality.
+Modern medicine is very developed, but the symptoms associated with brain pathology still remain poorly understood.

-It is usually possible to determine the disease closer to 1 year.
-If a child at this age does not sit, does not crawl, shows other progressive signs of disorders of the nervous system, then the doctor prescribes an MRI.
+The disease can usually be identified closer to 1 year.
+If a child at this age does not sit, does not crawl, or shows other progressive signs of nervous system disorders, the doctor will prescribe an MRI.

-Magnetic resonance imaging is the only more or less reliable study that allows you to judge the presence of cerebral palsy - and even establish its presumptive form.
+Magnetic resonance imaging is the only more or less reliable study that allows us to judge the presence of cerebral palsy - and even establish its probable form.

-For small children, the procedure is carried out under general anesthesia, since in the capsule for taking pictures you have to lie still and for a long time.
+For young children, the procedure is performed under general anesthesia, since you must lie still and for quite a long time in the capsule to obtain images.
 Children can't do that.

-With genuine cerebral palsy, layered MRI images show atrophy of the cortical and subcortical zones of the brain, a decrease in the density of white matter.
-To distinguish cerebral palsy from a huge list of genetic syndromes and conditions similar in manifestation, a child may be assigned an MRI of the spinal cord.
+With genuine cerebral palsy, layer-by-layer MRI images show atrophy of the cortical and subcortical zones of the brain, and a decrease in the density of white matter.
+To distinguish cerebral palsy from a huge list of genetic syndromes and conditions that are similar in manifestation, the child may be prescribed an MRI of the spinal cord.

-If the child has convulsions, the doctor prescribes electroencephalography.
-Ultrasound of the brain is relevant only for newborns, this technique is sometimes used in maternity hospitals if there is a suspicion of cerebral palsy.
+If a child experiences seizures, the doctor prescribes electroencephalography.
+Ultrasound of the brain is relevant only for newborns; this technique is sometimes used in maternity hospitals if there is a suspicion of cerebral palsy.

-The reason for an ultrasound examination may be factors such as prematurity and low birth weight of the child, the established fact of intrauterine infection, the use of special forceps by obstetricians during childbirth, hemolytic disease, low Apgar score of the newborn (if the child "scored" at birth no more than 5 points) .
+The reason for an ultrasound examination may be factors such as prematurity and low birth weight of the child, the established fact of an intrauterine infection, the use of special forceps by obstetricians during childbirth, hemolytic disease, a low Apgar score for the newborn (if the child “scores” no more than 5 points at birth) .

-At a very early stage after birth, symptoms of very severe forms of cerebral palsy can be visually visible.
+At a very early stage after birth, symptoms of very severe forms of cerebral palsy may be visually visible.
 At the same time, it is also important to distinguish them and separate them from other similar pathologies.
-The alarming symptoms of a newborn include a sluggish sucking reflex, the absence of spontaneous limb movements, and hydrocephalus.
+Doctors include a sluggish sucking reflex, lack of spontaneous movements of the limbs, and hydrocephalus as alarming symptoms of a newborn.

 Treatment

-Treatment does not aim to restore the functioning of the affected parts of the brain, since this is almost impossible.
-Therapy is aimed at enabling the child to acquire skills and abilities that will help him become a member of society, get an education, serve himself independently.
+Treatment does not aim to restore the functioning of the affected parts of the brain, since this is practically impossible.
+Therapy is aimed at enabling the child to acquire skills and abilities that will help him become a member of society, get an education, and serve himself independently.

-Not every form of cerebral palsy is subject to such correction, since the severity of brain damage in them is different.
-But in most cases, doctors and parents, through joint efforts, still manage to help the child, especially if the treatment began in a timely manner, until the baby is 3 years old.
+Not every form of cerebral palsy is subject to such correction, since the severity of brain damage in them varies.
+But in most cases, doctors and parents, through joint efforts, still manage to help the child, especially if treatment began in a timely manner, before the baby is 3 years old.
 The following options can be distinguished:

-Motor functions are restored sequentially, for this, therapeutic massage and Bobath therapy are used.
-This method was founded by a British couple, therapists Berta and Carl Bobath.
-They proposed to influence not only the damaged limbs, but also the child's psyche.
-In a complex psychophysical impact gives excellent results.
+Motor functions are restored sequentially, for this purpose therapeutic massage and Bobath therapy are used.
+This method was founded by a British couple, therapists Bertha and Karl Bobath.
+They proposed to influence not only the damaged limbs, but also the child’s psyche.
+In combination, the psychophysical effect gives excellent results.

-Such therapy allows the child to develop over time not only the ability to move, but also to do it completely consciously.
+This therapy allows the child over time to develop not just the ability to move, but also to do it completely consciously.
 Bobath therapy is contraindicated only for children with epilepsy and convulsive syndrome.
-For everyone else, this method is recommended.
+This method is recommended for everyone else.

-The exercise therapy specialist selects an individual program for each baby, since Bobath therapy, in principle, does not provide for a single approach and a specific scheme.
-Depending on how and how the limbs are affected, at the first stage, the doctor does everything to ensure that the body “forgets” the wrong position.
-For this, relaxing technologies and exercises, massaging are used.
+A physical therapy specialist selects an individual program for each child, since Bobath therapy, in principle, does not provide a unified approach and a specific scheme.
+Depending on how much and how the limbs are affected, at the first stage the doctor does everything to ensure that the body “forgets” the incorrect position.
+For this purpose, relaxing technologies, exercises, and massage are used.

 At the second stage, the specialist makes the correct physiological movements with the child’s limbs so that the body “remembers” them.
 At the third stage, the child begins to be motivated (in a playful or other form) to independently perform those very “correct” movements.

-Bobath therapy allows the child to go through all the natural stages of development, albeit later, - standing on all fours, crawling, sitting, grasping with hands, resting on legs.
-With due diligence in classes, parents and doctors achieve excellent results - the “correct” positions are perceived by the child’s body as familiar and become an unconditioned reflex.
+Bobath therapy allows the child, albeit later, to go through all the natural stages of development - standing on all fours, crawling, sitting, grasping with his hands, leaning on his legs.
+With due diligence in their studies, parents and doctors achieve excellent results - the “correct” positions are perceived by the child’s body as habitual and become an unconditioned reflex.

-Proper nutrition is very important for a child with cerebral palsy, since many babies with this diagnosis have concomitant pathologies of internal organs and the oral cavity.
-The digestive system is the most commonly affected.
+Proper nutrition is very important for a child with cerebral palsy, since many children with this diagnosis have concomitant pathologies of internal organs and the oral cavity.
+The digestive system is most often affected.

 There is no special diet for children with cerebral palsy.
-When prescribing nutrition, the doctor takes into account the development of sucking and swallowing reflexes, as well as the amount of food that the child “loses” in the process of eating - sheds, cannot swallow, burps.
+When prescribing nutrition, the doctor takes into account the development of sucking and swallowing reflexes, as well as the amount of food that the child “loses” during eating - spills, cannot swallow, regurgitates.

-From the diet of children with this diagnosis, coffee and carbonated drinks, smoked fish and sausage, canned food and pickled foods, as well as spicy and salty dishes are completely eliminated.
+Coffee and carbonated drinks, smoked fish and sausage, canned food and pickled foods, as well as spicy and salty foods are completely eliminated from the diet of children with this diagnosis.

-Formulas are encouraged (regardless of age) as they provide a more balanced diet.
-If the child refuses to eat or cannot do so due to the lack of a swallowing reflex, a special probe can be installed for him.
+Taking nutritional formulas is encouraged (regardless of age), as they provide a more balanced diet.
+If a child refuses to eat or cannot do so due to the lack of a swallowing reflex, a special probe may be installed.

 Vojta therapy

-The method, which bears the name of its creator - the Czech doctor Vojt.
+A method that bears the name of its creator - the Czech doctor Vojta.
 It is based on the formation in children of motor skills characteristic of their age.
-For this, the exercises are based on two starting skills - crawling and turning.
+To do this, the exercises are based on two starting skills - crawling and turning.
 Both in a healthy child are formed at the level of reflexes.

-In a child with lesions of motor skills and the central nervous system, they have to be formed "manually" so that later they become a habit and give rise to new movements - sitting, standing and walking.
+In a child with damage to motor skills and the central nervous system, they have to be formed “manually” so that they later become a habit and give rise to new movements - sitting, standing and walking.

-The Vojta therapist can teach the technique to parents.
+A vojta therapist can teach parents the technique.
 All exercises are carried out independently, at home.
-The clinical effectiveness of this type of impact (as well as Bobot therapy) has not been proven to date, but this does not prevent medical statistics from being regularly updated with positive numbers of improved conditions in children with cerebral palsy.
+The clinical effectiveness of this type of intervention (as well as Bobot therapy) has not been proven to date, but this does not prevent medical statistics from regularly being updated with positive figures of improved conditions of children with cerebral palsy.

 Medicines

-There is no special bet on pills and injections, since there is no such medication that would help cure cerebral palsy completely.
-However, some drugs significantly alleviate the condition of the child and help him to actively rehabilitate.
-Not every baby with such a pathology needs their use, the expediency of using drugs is determined by the attending physician.
+There is no particular emphasis on pills and injections, since there is no medicine that would help cure cerebral palsy completely.
+However, some drugs significantly alleviate the child’s condition and help him rehabilitate more actively.
+Not every baby with such a pathology needs their use; the appropriateness of using medications is determined by the attending physician.

 This action sometimes lasts from several months to a year, after which the tone usually returns.
-But the motor skills acquired during this time are preserved, so botulinum toxins are included in the Russian standard for the treatment of cerebral palsy - as a means of complex therapy.
+But the motor skills acquired during this time are preserved, which is why botulinum toxins are included in the Russian standard for the treatment of cerebral palsy - as a means of complex therapy.

-With epileptic seizures, the child is prescribed anticonvulsant drugs, to improve cerebral circulation, nootropic drugs are sometimes prescribed.
+For epileptic seizures, the child is prescribed anticonvulsants, and nootropic drugs are sometimes prescribed to improve cerebral circulation.

-Some disorders in cerebral palsy are quite successfully corrected surgically.
-Tense ligaments and tendons are operated on, muscle-tendon plasty is performed, surgeons are excellent at eliminating ossification and limited movement of the joints, which accompany some forms of the disease.
+Some disorders in cerebral palsy can be quite successfully corrected surgically.
+They operate on strained ligaments and tendons, perform muscle-tendon plasty, and surgeons are excellent at eliminating the stiffness and limited movement of joints that accompany some forms of the disease.

-Very good results are shown by the treatment of children with cerebral palsy with the help of pets.
-Animal therapy (this is the international name of the method, not always used in Russia) allows the child to socialize faster, stimulates intellectual and mental functions.
-Most often, parents of a child with such a diagnosis are advised to get a dog or cat.
-At the same time, the child should communicate and be close to his pet as often as possible.
+Treatment of children with cerebral palsy with the help of pets shows very good results.
+Animal-assisted therapy (this is the international name of the method, not always used in Russia) allows the child to socialize faster and stimulates intellectual and mental functions.
+Most often, parents of a child with this diagnosis are advised to get a dog or cat.
+At the same time, the child should communicate and be near his pet as often as possible.

 Hippotherapy - treatment with the help of horses - has also become very widespread.
-In many Russian cities there are clubs and centers where kids with cerebral disorders go in for horseback riding under the supervision of experienced hippotherapists.
+In many Russian cities there are clubs and centers where children with cerebral disorders engage in horse riding under the supervision of experienced hippotherapists.

-While riding in the saddle, all muscle groups are involved in a person, and attempts to maintain balance are reflexive, that is, a signal from the brain to set the muscles in motion is not at all necessary.
+While riding in the saddle, a person uses all muscle groups, and attempts to maintain balance are reflexive, that is, a signal from the brain is not at all necessary to set the muscles in motion.
 During classes, children develop useful motor skills.

 The beneficial impulses that a horse sends to its rider while walking are a natural massage.
-During the procedure, the child is placed in the saddle, pulled along the horse's spine, seated, trying to load all the "problem" parts of the body and limbs.
+During the procedure, the child is placed in a saddle, pulled along the horse’s spine, and sat down, trying to load all the “problem” areas of the body and limbs.

-Emotionally, children perceive a live horse much better, emotional contact is exactly the factor that allows you to form motivation in a child with cerebral palsy.
+Emotionally, children perceive a live horse much better; emotional contact is precisely the factor that allows a child with cerebral palsy to develop motivation.

-If parents and children do not have the opportunity to communicate live with such animals, then a hippo simulator will come to the rescue, on which all movements are monotonous, the same.
+If parents and children do not have the opportunity to communicate live with such an animal, then a hippo trainer will come to the rescue, on which all movements are monotonous and the same.

 Methods with unproven effectiveness

-Quite often, children are prescribed vascular drugs "Cerebrolysin", "Actovegin" and others, classed as nootropics.
-Although their use is widespread, it raises great doubts, since clinical trials have not shown a significant change in the condition of children with cerebral palsy after a course of treatment with nootropic drugs.
+Quite often, children are prescribed vascular drugs “Cerebrolysin”, “Actovegin” and others, classified as nootropic.
+Although their use is widespread, it raises serious doubts, since clinical trials have not shown a significant change in the condition of children with cerebral palsy after a course of treatment with nootropic drugs.

-Quite often on the Internet, parents who are constantly looking for new methods and ways to defeat a terrible disease stumble upon modern homeopathic remedies, which promise "improvement of brain activity".
-None of these funds currently have official approval from the Ministry of Health, their effectiveness has not been proven.
+Quite often on the Internet, parents who are constantly looking for new methods and ways to overcome a terrible illness come across modern homeopathic remedies, which promise “improved brain function.”
+None of these products currently have official approval from the Ministry of Health; their effectiveness has not been proven.

-Treatment of cerebral palsy stem cells- another commercial and very profitable step for manufacturers of drugs with unproven action.
-Clinical trials have shown that stem cells cannot restore movement disorders, since they do not have any effect on the connection between the psyche and motor skills.
+Treatment of cerebral palsy stem cells- another commercial and very profitable step by manufacturers of drugs with unproven effects.
+Clinical trials have shown that stem cells cannot restore motor disorders, since they do not have any effect on the connection between the psyche and motor skills.

-Experts believe there is little benefit in cerebral palsy and from manual therapy.
-No one detracts from its significance, with a number of other pathologies during the recovery period after injuries, the technique gives positive results.
+Experts believe that there is little benefit for cerebral palsy and from manual therapy.
+No one belittles its importance; for a number of other pathologies during the recovery period after injuries, the technique gives positive results.
 However, it is in children with cerebral palsy that its use is inappropriate.

 Forecasts

-With the modern level of medicine, the diagnosis of cerebral palsy is not a sentence.
-Certain forms of the disease lend themselves to complex therapy, which includes the use of medications, massage, rehabilitation techniques, and work with a psychologist and a correctional teacher.
-Even some 50-60 years ago, children with cerebral palsy rarely lived to adulthood.
-Now life expectancy has changed in a big way.
+With the modern level of medicine, a diagnosis of cerebral palsy is not a death sentence.
+Certain forms of the disease are amenable to complex therapy, which includes the use of medications, massage, rehabilitation techniques, and work with a psychologist and special education teacher.
+Just some 50-60 years ago, children with cerebral palsy rarely lived to adulthood.
+Now life expectancy has changed significantly.

-On average, with treatment and good care, a child with cerebral palsy today lives to be 40-50 years old, and some have managed to overcome the retirement age.
-It is rather difficult to answer the question of how long they live with such a diagnosis, because much depends on the degree and severity of the disease, its form and the characteristics of the course in a particular child.
+On average, with treatment and good care, a child with cerebral palsy today lives to be 40-50 years old, and some have managed to overcome the retirement age line.
+It is quite difficult to answer the question of how many people live with such a diagnosis, because much depends on the degree and severity of the disease, its form and the characteristics of the course in a particular child.

-A person with cerebral palsy is prone to premature aging, his actual age is always lower than his biological age, because deformed joints and muscles wear out faster, creating prerequisites for early aging.
+A person with cerebral palsy is susceptible to premature aging; his actual age is always lower than his biological age, because deformed joints and muscles wear out faster, creating the preconditions for early aging.

 Disability

-Disability in children with cerebral palsy is issued based on the form and severity of the course of the disease.
-Children can count on the status of a “child with a disability”, and after they come of age, they can receive the first, second or third group of disability.
+Disability for cerebral palsy is issued based on the form and severity of the disease.
+Children can count on the status of “disabled child”, and after they reach adulthood, they can receive the first, second or third disability group.

-To obtain a disability, the child will have to undergo a medical and social examination, which should establish:
+To receive disability, a child will have to undergo a medical and social examination, which should establish:

 • form and degree of cerebral palsy;

-• the nature of the lesion of the motor function (on one or both sides, whether there are skills in holding objects, leaning on the legs);
+• the nature of the damage to the motor function (on one or both sides, whether there are skills to hold objects, support on the legs);

-• the severity and degree of mental damage and mental retardation;
+• severity and degree of mental impairment and mental retardation;

-Children with severe disabilities are usually given the category of "disabled child", which, before the age of 18, needs to be re-confirmed.
-The parents of such a child will be able to count on receiving the rehabilitation means necessary for the child and visiting a sanatorium at the expense of the federal budget.
+Children with severe disabilities are usually given the category “disabled child,” which needs to be re-confirmed before their 18th birthday.
+Parents of such a child will be able to count on receiving the necessary rehabilitation means for their child and visiting a sanatorium at the expense of the federal budget.

-In infants, cerebral palsy has almost no clear manifestations (in any case, up to 3-4 months).
-After that, the baby begins to rapidly lag behind in development from his healthy peers.
+In infants, cerebral palsy has almost no obvious manifestations (at least until 3-4 months).
+After this, the baby begins to rapidly lag behind his healthy peers in development.

-Children with cerebral palsy have difficulty with coordinated movements.
-As they get older, the child will try to avoid them.
-If at the same time intellectual abilities are preserved, then the kids grow “slow”, they do everything very slowly, leisurely.
+Children with cerebral palsy have difficulty in coordinated movements.
+As the child gets older, he will try to avoid them.
+If at the same time intellectual abilities are preserved, then the kids grow up “slow”; they do everything very slowly, unhurriedly.

-Children with a light children with cerebral palsy are rarely aggressive and angry.
-On the contrary, they have an incredible attachment to their parents or guardians.
-She can reach panic if the baby is afraid to be alone.
+Children with a slight People with cerebral palsy are rarely aggressive or angry.
+On the contrary, they are characterized by incredible affection for their parents or guardians.
+She can reach the point of panic if the baby is afraid to be left alone.

-Some forms of cerebral palsy “deform” the personality so much that the child can become withdrawn, embittered, aggressive (for no apparent reason).
-However, it would be wrong to attribute everything only to the form of the disease.
-Parents play a very important role in shaping the character of a child.
-If they are positive, good-natured, encourage the achievements of the child, then the likelihood of getting an aggressive child is minimized.
+Some forms of cerebral palsy “deform” the personality so much that the child can become withdrawn, embittered, and aggressive (for no apparent reason).
+However, it would be wrong to attribute everything solely to the form of the disease.
+Parents play a very important role in shaping a child’s character.
+If they are positive, good-natured, and encourage the child’s achievements, then the likelihood of getting an aggressive child is minimized.

-At the physical level, in children with cerebral palsy, the lack of understanding of what the correct position of the body in space should be comes first.
+At the physical level, in children with cerebral palsy, the first place is the lack of understanding of what the correct position of the body in space should be.
 Since an erroneous signal comes from the affected brain, the muscles receive it incorrectly, hence the inability to do something consciously and spontaneous movements.

 Reflexes (Moro, grasping and others), which are characteristic of all newborns, disappear in order to give way to new skills.
-In children with cerebral palsy, these innate reflexes often persist, and this makes it difficult to learn new movements.
+In children with cerebral palsy, these innate reflexes are often preserved, and this makes it difficult to learn new movements.

 Many children with cerebral palsy are characterized by insufficient body weight, minimal subcutaneous fat, and weak (often blackened and crooked) teeth.
-Individual features of development are determined by a single factor - the preservation of intellectual potential.
-If it is, then a lot can be adjusted and corrected.
+Individual developmental characteristics are determined by a single factor - the preservation of intellectual potential.
+If it exists, then a lot can be adjusted and corrected.

-Special funds that make life easier for a child with cerebral palsy can be obtained from the federal budget.
-True, this is only possible if the doctor has entered their exact list in the rehabilitation card, and the ITU commission, when confirming disability, has recorded a list of necessary funds for rehabilitation.
+Special means that make the life of a child with cerebral palsy easier can be obtained from the federal budget.
+True, this is only possible if the doctor has included an exact list of them in the rehabilitation card, and the ITU commission, when confirming the disability, has recorded a list of necessary means for rehabilitation.

 All devices are divided into three large groups: